kjellalmgren/pingservices/pingservices-readme.md

 ## HypriotOS 64bit armv8

-We will use hypriotOS on all four raspberry PI 3 since after all it is 64 bit.
+We will use hypriotOS on all four raspberry PI 3 since after all it is 64 bits.
 This distribution is prepared with docker 1.13.1 by Dieter Reuter excellent work.
 You find the image here on github.
 Follow the instructions by Dieter.
 I flash this to a SD card using etcher, that the only difference.

 	image: https://github.com/DieterReuter/image-builder-rpi64/releases/tag/v20170303-185520
 	repo: https://github.com/DieterReuter/image-builder-rpi64